rspeele/Rezoom.Demos.CalendarSystem/Architecture.md

 load its data and the data of the associated client), then maybe you should move those helpers into this intermediate layer so you can have both products reference it.

+Another reason to have this layer is if the product layer is written in C# instead of F# so it can't work with Rezoom "plans" as cleanly as you can from F# (due to the lack of computation expression builders).

-Obviously, a lot of solutions don't really need this layer at all, because they have only one product.
+Some solutions don't need this layer at all, because they have only one product and it can compose the things it needs directly from the domain layer.

 ## Concerns